-Section 137(2) of The Workers' Compensation Act, 2013 directs the Workers' Compensation Board to set a maximum assessable wage rate for each year.
+Section 137(2) of The Workers' Compensation Act, 2013 directs that the Workers' Compensation Board to set a maximum assessable wage rate for each year.

-1. Effective January 1, 2022, the Board Members have determined that the maximum assessable wage rate will be \$94,440 per worker per calendar year.
+1. Effective January 1, 2023, the Board Members have determined that the maximum assessable wage rate will be \$96,945 per worker per calendar year.

-2. In subsequent years, the maximum assessable wage rate will be adjusted in accordance with the maximum wage rate.
+In subsequent years, the maximum assessable wage rate will be adjusted in accordance with the maximum wage rate.

-Effective Date January 1, 2022 November 9, 2021 Approved Date
+Effective Date January 1, 2023 December 5, 2022 Approved Date